adobe/aepsdk-edgebridge-android/Documentation/tutorials/edge-bridge-tutorial.md

 - Android Studio version which supports Gradle plugin 7.2 and a working Android simulator.

 ### Prerequisites
+- The tutorial app for this exercise already includes the Edge extensions.
+If you want to learn more about this, check out the [Edge tutorial](https://github.com/adobe/aepsdk-edge-ios/tree/main/Documentation/Tutorials).
 - A timestamp enabled report suite is configured for mobile data collection.
 - A tag (also known as mobile property) is configured in Data Collection UI which has Adobe Analytics extension installed and configured.